thepushkarB/forbiddenBulk/README.md

 - **ReactJS** – JavaScript library for building user interfaces
 - **Vite** – Next-generation frontend tooling
 - **Tailwind CSS** – Utility-first CSS framework
-- [Add any other technologies or APIs used]

 ## How to Use